chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, it is easy to succeed by making offerings to the seven branches before doing things, and then praying to the Three Jewels.

-Wherever you want to go, you must first worship three times in front of the Buddha statue, and then pray, so that wherever you go, it will be very auspicious.
+Wherever you want to go, you must first bow three times in front of the Buddha statue, and then pray, so that wherever you go, it will be very auspicious.

 298